FernandoVSF/MechaCar_Statistical_Analysis/README.md

   - H0 : The means of all groups are equal, or µ1 = µ2 = … = µn.
   - Ha : At least one of the means is different from all other groups.

-- To run the test, we need for data for all metrics, plus vehicle classification, per each manufaturer.
+- To run the test, we need data for all metrics, plus vehicle classification, for each manufacturer.